Features

 Each section has its own start and stop triggers, a play/record button, and a settings icon for configuring options.
 Below both sections, the current macro status is displayed — the macro name, duration, and a Save button when a recording is ready.

-Record Screen with a recorded macro ready to save
+Record Screen while recording, showing the Stop button and the red Recording inputs status Record Screen with a recorded macro ready to save

 Recording Inputs